Overview

 Notes:

-1. Mineral Resources which are not Mineral Reserves, do not have demonstrated economic viability.
+1. Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
 The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues.

 2. The Inferred Mineral Resource in this estimate has a lower level of confidence than that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
 It is reasonably expected that the majority of the Inferred Mineral Resource could be upgraded to an Indicated Mineral Resource with continued exploration.

-Historically mined areas were depleted from the Mineral Resource model.
+4. Historically mined areas were depleted from the Mineral Resource model.

-7. The out-of-pit AuEq cut-off grade of 1.5 g/t AuEq was derived from US$1,800/oz Au price, US$24/oz Ag price, $4.00$/lb Cu, $0.95 $/lb Pb, $1.40 $/lb Zn, 85% process recovery for all metals, $50/t mining cost, US$20/tonne process and US$4 G&A cost.
-The out-of-pit Mineral Resource grade blocks were quantified above the 1.5 g/t AuEq cut-off, below the constraining pit shell within the constraining mineralized wireframes and exhibited sufficient continuity to be considered for cut and fill and long hole mining.
+7. The out-of-pit AuEq cut-off grade of 1.50 g/t was derived 93% Ag and 89% Au process recovery, US$28/t process and G&A cost, and a $60/t mining cost.
+The out-of-pit Mineral Resource grade blocks were quantified above the 1.50 g/t AuEq cut-off, below the constraining pit shell and within the constraining mineralized wireframes.
+Out–of-Pit Mineral Resources are restricted to the El Tigre Main Veins, which exhibit historical continuity and reasonable potential for extraction by cut and fill and long hole mining methods.

-Totals may not agree due to rounding
+14. Totals may not sum due to rounding.

 Dave Duncan P. Geo., VP Exploration of Silver Tiger, Charles Spath, P. Geo., VP of Technical Services of Silver Tiger, and Eugene Puritch, P.Eng., FEC, CET, President of P&E Mining Consultants are the Qualified Persons as defined under National Instrument 43-101.
 Mr. Duncan, Mr. Spath and Mr. Puritch have reviewed and approved the scientific and technical information related to the Mineral Resource Estimate.

-El Tigre PEA - Highlights
+El Tigre PFS - Highlights

-• After-Tax net present value ("NPV") (using a discount rate of 5%) of US$287 Million with an After-Tax IRR of 55.8% and Payback Period of 1.7 years (Base Case)
+• After-Tax net present value (“NPV”) (using a discount rate of 5%) of US$222 million with an After-Tax IRR of 40.0% and Payback Period of 2.0 years (Base Case);

-• Average LOM operating cash costs of $803/oz AuEq, and all in sustaining costs ("AISC") of $843/oz AuEq or Average LOM operating cash costs of $10/oz AgEq, and all in sustaining costs ("AISC") of $11/oz AgEq
+• Average LOM operating cash costs of $973/oz AuEq, and all in sustaining costs (“AISC”) of $1,214/oz AuEq or Average LOM operating cash costs of $12/oz AgEq, and all in sustaining costs (“AISC”) of $14/oz AgEq;

-El Tigre PEA – Cash Flows
+El Tigre PFS – Cash Flows

 History of the El Tigre Mine District & Geological Journal Articles